Iskers/Assignment_1-Circuits/README.rst

     * Valves
     * Filters
 * Calculate the energy consumption for these circuits
-* HTML study generation with adaptability for different usecases
+* HTML study generation with adaptability for different use cases
 * Validate circuits validity in a 2D-plane
 * Testing with near 100% coverage